intel/xpumanager/xpumd/charts/xpumd/README.md

 / GPU node labeling when installing either GPU plugin or DRA driver, to avoid `Pending` daemon pods on cluster nodes that do not have Intel GPUs.

+For stub-driver or other non-GPU test deployments, the chart can also run with `gpuAccess=none`, which skips GPU resource requests entirely.

 [^1]: [Intel GPU plugin](https://intel.github.io/intel-device-plugins-for-kubernetes/cmd/gpu_plugin/README.html)
 [^2]: [Intel GPU resource driver](https://github.com/intel/intel-resource-drivers-for-kubernetes/tree/main/doc/gpu#readme)